esmael-uta/airbnb-clone-project/README.md

 - One **Property** can have many **Bookings** and **Reviews**.

 This schema is designed to support efficient querying and data integrity while reflecting the real-world structure of an online rental platform like Airbnb.

+## Feature Breakdown

+This section outlines the key features implemented in the Airbnb Clone backend, each designed to replicate core functionalities of the real Airbnb platform.

+### 🔐 User Management
+Handles user registration, login, and profile management.
+It supports both guests and hosts, enabling personalized access to different parts of the system.
+Authentication ensures secure access to user data and actions.

+### 🏡 Property Management
+Allows hosts to create, update, retrieve, and delete property listings.
+Each property includes details like title, description, location, and images, providing a complete view for potential guests.

+### 📅 Booking System
+Enables users to book properties by selecting check-in and check-out dates.
+It manages booking conflicts, calculates duration, and links bookings to both users and properties for tracking.

+### 💳 Payment Processing
+Facilitates secure payment transactions for bookings.
+This system records transaction details and integrates with external services for real-time payment handling, ensuring financial data integrity.

+### ⭐ Review System
+Allows guests to leave reviews and ratings on properties after their stay.
+Reviews help maintain transparency, build trust in listings, and guide other users in decision-making.

+### ⚡ Data Optimization
+Incorporates indexing and caching to enhance performance and minimize database load.
+These optimizations ensure quick data retrieval, especially for frequently accessed endpoints.

+### 📜 API Documentation
+Provides comprehensive API documentation using the OpenAPI standard and GraphQL Playground.
+This helps developers understand and interact with the backend efficiently.

+Each feature plays a vital role in creating a complete and realistic online rental experience similar to Airbnb, ensuring usability, scalability, and security.